 I am blessed with a loving family.
 I have a daughter, Lauren, and three grandchildren.
 My brother Greg is a marriage and family counselor in Columbus, Ohio.

 I am also a dad to Miles.
 Miles takes a nap when he needs one, assumes everyone he meets is his friend, and never has a bad day.
-He may be a better therapist than me.
-I spend my leisure time engaged in cooking, collecting antiques, restoring my 1930’s bungalow, and scuba diving.
+He may be a better counselor than me.
+I spend my leisure time engaged in cooking, collecting antiques, restoring my 1930’s bungalow, and reading.